There’s no easy answer as to why teens start using drugs in the first place. Drug use may start for a number of reasons, including:

 - Drug use early in life tends to increase the chances that your teen will continue to misuse illicit substances throughout their lifetime, and potentially develop a substance use disorder.

 You are often your child’s first line of defense against a downward spiral into drug addiction.
 Having honest conversations with your teen about their mental and emotional state, their pressures at school and with friends, and their understanding of the risks and consequences of drug abuse can go a long way toward preventing a lifetime of pain and damage.

 It’s critical, though, that your teen feels comfortable sharing information with you without fear of punishment or reprisal, so consider offering these conversations as “consequence-free zones.”
 It’s more important to address current situations and mitigate future spirals than to punish your child for past transgressions.

 If you end up needing help or treatment options for your teen, know that you’re not alone.
-Calling 800-926-9037 will connect you with a treatment support specialist who can explore all appropriate options to guide your teen in their recovery, including rehab and detox centers.
+Calling 800-926-9037 Who Answers? will connect you with a treatment support specialist who can explore all appropriate options to guide your teen in their recovery, including rehab and detox centers.
 No matter your situation, you’ll have support to get your child into the care they need.

 - (2020, May 24).
 How do adolescents become addicted to drugs, and which factors increase risk?
 Retrieved January 20, 2021.

 - Centers for Disease Control.
 (2020, February 10).
 Teen Substance Use & Risks.
 Retrieved January 20, 2021.